 On the east side of the NE 68th Street intersection is the University Unitarian Church which was able to acquire a large vacant lot and build in 1957.

-These three buildings, the Theodora, the Northeast Branch Library, and the University Unitarian Church were all designed by well-known architects of Pacific Northwest Modernism.
 The library and the Theodora building have been “landmarked” under the City of Seattle’s historic preservation program.
 Landmarking does not restrict the type of use of a building, so the Theodora was converted to a “regular” apartment building and an addition built on the south side.
 The building opened in summer 2016 with a new name, The Mod.